mondo-mob/spring-boot-gae/README.md

 Spring Boot support for Google App Engine Datastore via Objectify and the full-text search API.

-Version 2.x.x of this library has been updated for Spring Boot 2.x.x.
-If you need Spring boot 1.x.x you an see [the version 1 branch](https://github.com/3wks/spring-boot-gae/tree/1.0.x).
-This will not be actively maintained going forward.

 **Please note that this library is in an early stage and we cannot guarantee non-breaking changes just yet between releases.**

 ## Release history